laamarisarra8/csv-to-postgres-batch-notification/README.md

 Docker (optional)

 🛠️ How to Run
-Start Kafka and PostgreSQL (use Docker if needed).
+1.Start Kafka and PostgreSQL .

-Run the batch project.
+2.Run the batch project.

-Trigger job:
+3.Trigger job:

-bash
-Copier
-Modifier
 GET http://localhost:8096/startJob

-Run the Notification project.
+4.Run the Notification project.

-Receive notifications on success (email + WebSocket frontend).
+5.Receive notifications on success (email + WebSocket frontend).